giraffi/giraffi-applog/README.md

      heroku create
      Created http://meetings-are-toxic-77.heroku.com/ | git@heroku.com:meetings-are-toxic-77.git

-And configure "server.rb" for connectiong to your database running on MongoHQ.
+And configure "server.rb" for connecting to your database running on MongoHQ.

      Mongoid.configure do |config|
        ## Please change params below according to your environment.